SchoolOfCode/bc17-w5d1-catch-up-express-api-with-file-storage-nsync/README.md

 ### Keep improving!

 If you have time remaining, brainstorm new features you can add to your app on your server or the front end.
-This could include styling, additional functionality, error handling, additional query options, and more.
+This could include styling, additional functionality, error handling, additional query options, and more